Chicago Shooting: 9-year-old boy fatally shot in South Side home

 CHICAGO (CBS) -- A 9-year-old boy is dead after he was fatally shot inside a home on Chicago's South Side, police say.

-The shooting happened in the 9400 block of South Wallace Street, and there were multiple children and adults in the home, according to Commander Sean Joyce of the 22nd District.
+The shooting happened in the 9400 block of South Wallace Street around 6:30 p.m., and there were multiple children and adults in the home, according to Commander Sean Joyce of the 22nd District.
+Police said the victim was with his extended family.

 The child was transported to Comer Children's Hospital, where he was pronounced dead.